 That allows you to essentially build a website to your own custom specifications, and it cuts out the repetition while also acting as a blank canvas to build upon.

 By using a good starter theme, you’ll spend less time ripping apart existing styles and more time on the specific needs of your project.

 As you’ll see later on, there are several different starter themes available for WordPress.
 On the surface, many will look fairly similar, which makes choosing the right one to rely on difficult.
 But if you dig a little deeper into the details, you’ll see that there are indeed some significant differences.

 When looking for a starter theme, consider the following:

-How bare do you want it?
+How bare do you want your WordPress theme?

 Some starter themes are a bit heavier in features than others.
-For example, some may include various code or style libraries that allow for advanced functionality, layouts and special effects.
+For example, some may include various code or style libraries that allow for advanced functionality, layouts, and special effects.
 But not everyone is going to need or want these extras.

 On the other side of the coin are themes that are little more than a couple of templates combined with ultra-lean styles.
 They are great for designers who want to add their own scripts and styles on an as-needed basis.